appcelerator-archive/titanium_mobile_blackberry/README.md

 		PATH_TO_PLATFORM_SDK/blackberry/builder.py run -t device -d PATH_TO_PROJECT -p PATH_TO_BB_NDK --ip_address=DEVICE_IP --device_password=DEVICE_PASSWORD --debug_token PATH_TO_DEBUG_TOKEN/debugtoken.bar

-- Build a release bar file and sign it so it can be published to 'App World' or deployed to device:
+- Build a release bar file and sign it so it can be published to 'BlackBerry World' or deployed to device:

 		PATH_TO_PLATFORM_SDK/blackberry/builder.py" run -t distribute -d PATH_TO_PROJECT -p PATH_TO_BB_NDK --store_password STORE_PASSWORD --output_dir PATH_TO_SIGNED_BAR_FILE